AdobeDocs/commerce-admin.en/help/catalog/search-configuration.md

 1. For **[!UICONTROL Search Engine]**, accept the default value `Elasticsearch 7`.

-   Elasticsearch 7.6.x is required for all Commerce installations.

 1. For **[!UICONTROL Elasticsearch Server Hostname]**, accept the default value that was configured when Commerce was installed.

    In this example, the default value is `elasticsearch.internal`.